jcarljuson/AetherEEG_v1.1/README.md

 # AetherEEG
 **Developed by Jcarl Juson**

-This is AetherEEG by Jcarl
+This is AetherEEG by Jueshin

 Currently optimized for NeuroSky MindWave headsets (eSense protocol), this application parses both raw brainwaves and pre-calculated focus metrics to provide a powerful analytical and interactive platform for researchers, developers, and enthusiasts.